vincent-noel/intracellular_libs/ode/README.md

 See the header file `rrVersionInfo.h` for the version of libroadrunner.

 ```
-# uncompress the .tar.gz then try to compile (with whatever version of gcc):
+# uncompress the .zip (or .tar.gz) then try to compile (with whatever version of gcc):
 gcc-14 -fopenmp -I./roadrunner/include/rr/C -L./roadrunner/lib -lroadrunner_c_api test_omp_rr.c  -o test_omp_rr

 # tell the executable where to find the shared libs, e.g.